omatech/laravel-imaginator/README.md

     // Alt of the image.
     'alt' => 'alt',

+    // Class of picture element
+    'class' => 'image',

+    // If exists loading attribute, add loading tag and value in picture element 'loading' => 'lazy',

     // All the formats in which to generate the image.
     'formats' => ['webp','png','jpg'],